United Arab Emirate (UAE): A Complete Guide for expat

 United Arab Emirate (UAE) Everything You Need to Know

-History of UAE
+History of the UAE

-The states of UAE were known as trucial states, including Abu Dhabi, Dubai, Sharjah, Ajman, Umm Al Quwain, Fujairah, and Ras Al Khaimah, which were under the protection of the British.
+The states of the UAE were known as Trucial States, including Abu Dhabi, Dubai, Sharjah, Ajman, Umm Al Quwain, Fujairah, and Ras Al Khaimah, which were under the protection of the British.
 However, in 1968, the British government declared that it would leave the Trucial States in 1971.
-The ruler of Abu Dhabi, Sheikh Zayed bin Sultan Al Nahyan, and the ruler of Dubai, Sheikh Rashid bin Saeed Al Maktoum started to work on the unification of these trucial states.
-Finally, with their efforts, seven emirates unified and founded the United Arab Emirates on December 2, 1971.
-The UAE has several historical places, such as the Al Jahili Fort, Al Fahidi Historical Neighborhood, and Hili Archaeological Park.
-These places reflect the journey of several ancient civilizations and their cultural heritage.
+The ruler of Abu Dhabi, Sheikh Zayed bin Sultan Al Nahyan, and the ruler of Dubai, Sheikh Rashid bin Saeed Al Maktoum, started to work on the unification of these Trucial States.

-All seven emirates of the UAE are located in the Middle East, with the Arabian Peninsula on its southeastern border, Oman on the east, and Saudi Arabia on the south and west.
+All seven emirates of the UAE are located in the Middle East, with the Arabian Peninsula on its southeastern border, Oman to the east, and Saudi Arabia to the south and west.
 On the northern border of the UAE lies the coastline of the Persian Gulf.
 The total area of the UAE is 83,600 square kilometers, which is known for its diverse landscapes of deserts, oases, mountains, and coastal plains.

 Abu Dhabi, the capital of the UAE, lies in the center of the UAE.
 Moreover, it is the largest in terms of both area and population.
 All the offices of the federal government, along with the UAE president, are hosted in Abu Dhabi.
 Moreover, the geographical location of the UAE contributes to international trade as it connects Eastern countries with Western countries.